Signal-Park/Resolution-Adaptive-Spectrogram/README.md

-# Resolution-Adaptive Spectrogram
+# Resolution-Adaptive Spectrogram: A simple yet effective method for spectrogram modification

 **A simple yet effective method for spectrogram modification.**

-This repository contains a MATLAB implementation of the resolution-adaptive spectrogram technique.
-The code requires the Signal Processing Toolbox for execution.

 ## Overview

 The Resolution-Adaptive Spectrogram provides an approach to modify the frequency resolution of a spectrogram nonlinearly, adapting to the active frequency range dynamically.
 The process involves: